 Help Customers Find You in Google Maps

-Claiming your Google My Business listing gets you on Google search and Maps.
+Claiming your Google Business Profile listing gets you on Google search and Maps.
 It also enables you to list the business location, post pictures, and share information.
 This will help your customers to find you on Google Maps, drawing in more prospective customers.

 Manage and Respond to Google Reviews